ndxn/Machine-Learning/README.md

 ## Data Preprocession

 The data from sharity_data.csv was imported into a Jupyter Notebook as a Pandas dataframe.
 The first step in preprocessing the data was to inspect the datatypes.
-Non-numerical datatipyes included the fieldS:
+Non-numerical datatipyes included the fields:
 - NAME
 - APPLICATION_TYPE
 - AFFILIATION